 Public Education Partners (PEP) is the leading volunteer advocacy group for public education in Ohio.
-PEP is a statewide coalition of parents, grassroots citizen groups, school board members, educators, and school administrators that advocate for high quality public education.
-Traditional public schools have been inundated with education policies dealing with:
+PEP is a statewide coalition of parents, grassroots citizen groups, school board members, educators, and school administrators that advocates for high quality public education.

-Students have never been under more developmentally inappropriate and highly stressful policies than what we see in public schools today.
+Students in Ohio and around the country have never been under more developmentally inappropriate and highly stressful education policies than what we see in public schools today.

 Because our school children have essentially become guinea pigs for poorly developed educational legislation, a grassroots movement has developed with people joining together to raise awareness and take action about what’s at stake in public education.
 Public Education Partners (PEP) is an organization that was put together to unite this growing number of public school advocacy groups.
 PEP is a nonprofit nonpartisan group that was formed: